X. Ancestors Living in the Northern Neck in the 1600s and 1700s – Balls, Carters, Champes, Claughtons, Cralles, Garners, and Washingtons

 John Foushee (1697-1773), another French Huguenot ancestor living in the Northern Neck, also migrated to Halifax County, where he died in 1773.
 John’s mother, Mary Sarah Cralle (1670-1724), indicates that John was connected to the Cralles.
 John was also connected to the Claughtons – his great granddaughter, Elizabeth Claughton is the Elizabeth in the above paragraph, who migrates with Thomas Hull Cralle to Halifax County sometime after 1787.
 Likely Elizabeth knew that her great grandfather, John Foushee, migrated to Halifax County, and this might have play a part in Thomas Hull and Elizabeth’s migration there also.

-The James Claughton (1629-1698), referred to in the first paragraph above under Claughton, was involved in developing a church parish in the Coan River area of Northumberland County.
+The James Claughton (1629-1698), referred to in the second paragraph above under Claughton, was involved in developing a church parish in the Coan River area of Northumberland County.
 He was referred to as a small farmer in surviving records.
 At one time, James had an Indian working for him, who he paid in tobacco.
 Records have referred to a Claughton Creek, perhaps a creek associated with the Coan River (no present-day Claughton Creek could be found).

 John Claughton (1695-1726), James’ son, served as a justice of the peace in 1714.
 John had a son (1696-1773) and a grandson (1730-1815), both named Richard and both living in Northumberland County.
 The 1696-1773 Richard Claughton was married to Mary Lampkin (1698-1780) and owned a mill with a James Lampkin, likely Mary’s brother or father.